BalticSeabird/echoedge/README.md

 ![Sailor](https://www.slu.se/globalassets/ew/org/inst/aqua/externwebb/om-oss/forskningsinfrastruktur/aquasailor-jhentati-300.jpg?width=480&height=480&mode=crop&upscale=false&format=webp)

 ## Usage and installation instructions
 These instructions are based on Raspberry Pi 5 (4GB RAM) as edge device.
-It is possible that the setup could differ when using other edge devices.
+It is possible that the setup and the installation process could differ when using other edge devices.

 ### Code and environment
 Clone this git repo and create a virtual environment with all necessary packages.